NeggFriedRice/CramHub/README.md

 # T2A2 - API Web Server Project - CramHub
 Hello!
 Thanks for visiting the CramHub repository!

-CramHub is a web server and API project that allows anyone studying coding concepts to submit any content they've found online and letting other students add a rating and review with the aim that meaningful and helpful content that is highly rated by peers can be easily found.
+CramHub is a web server and API project that allows anyone studying coding concepts to submit any content they've found online and letting other students add a rating and review with the aim that meaningful and helpful content that is highly rated by peers can be easily found

 #### [GitHub repository](https://github.com/NeggFriedRice/CramHub)
 ---